Interstate 78 in New York: Exit list

-The New York section of I-78 only consists of Holland Tunnel and its entrance and exit ramps.
+The New York section of I-78 only consists of the Holland Tunnel and its entrance and exit ramps.
 There are five eastbound exit ramps, which are numbered sequentially as traffic heads counterclockwise around the tunnel's exit plaza.
-The westbound entrance plaza is several blocks to the north and has direct entrances from Hudson, Canal, Watts, and Varick streets.
+The westbound entrance plaza is several blocks to the north and has direct entrances from Hudson, Canal, Watts, and Varick Streets.
 While NYSDOT is transitioning to mileage-based numbers, there are no immediate plans to convert I-78's exit numbers.